 Chris shared that in his case, he can walk normally if he has something to hold on to.
 Due to the nature of his job, however, he spends most of his day seated at his computer desk.
-He is using WeStretch to help him get back to his agility level that he had in High School, where he used to play soccer and street hockey, as well as using it as an engaging way to stay active.
-The coolest thing is that since our interview, he has reached out to say his leg mobility has increased so much that he can now raise his right knee as high as his keyboard drawer! :D
+He is using WeStretch to help him get back to his agility level that he had in High School.

-One of the biggest things that stuck out in our interview was how Chris stressed that the bulk of apps and fitness programs out there are catered to those who are already considered ‘gym rats.’
+In our interview, Chris stressed that the bulk of apps and fitness programs out there are catered to those who are already considered ‘gym rats.’
 If someone with little-to-no exercise experience tries one, they will likely push themselves too hard and get injured or burnt out after a single attempt.
-This is where he began singing praises of WeStretch, since we intentionally start out “too easy,” making movement accessible, obtainable, and repeatable.
+This is where he began singing praises of WeStretch.
+WeStretch intentionally starts out “too easy,” making movement accessible, obtainable, and repeatable.

-The other unintentional bonus that Chris found with WeStretch over traditional fitness or yoga apps, was our ability to focus on or remove specific body parts in a routine.
-He couldn’t do more than half of the other challenges in various methodologies, whereas with the customizations with WeStretch, there was only a handful of movements that he had to modify to be able to do successfully!
-We had created a fitness app for literally everyone!
+The other unintentional bonus that Chris found with WeStretch over traditional fitness or yoga apps was our ability to focus on or remove specific body parts in a routine.
+He couldn’t do more than half of the other challenges in various methodologies.
+Whereas, with the customizations with WeStretch, there was only a handful of movements that he had to modify to be able to do successfully!
+Accessible movement should be a priority and it appears w e had created a fitness app for literally everyone, including people with cp!

-Chris has since been incredibly helpful in keeping an eye out for little software bugs and for finding additional resources for us.
+Chris has since been incredibly helpful in keeping an eye out for software bugs and for finding additional resources for us.
 It is so cool to have a fan who wants to be this involved in the growth of our app!
-Promising a solid two-month effort, Chris is more than halfway there and is going strong!
-They say it only takes twenty-one days to form a habit, though, so I think Chris is stuck with us for the long haul! ;P

-Even though our app started off focusing on users like Karen, we are glad that Chris has shown us that the sheer possibilities are endless and that EVERYONE can make do with a little more stretching in their lives.
-He has brought up the possibility of using WeStretch as a form of rehabilitation with stroke patients or bringing it into seniors’ housing as a form of daily activity.
-There is even thought of people who finish therapy three months after a car accident, who can use the app to regain their full mobility!
+Even though our app started off focusing on users like Karen, we are glad that Chris has shown us that the sheer possibilities are endless.
+EVERYONE can make do with a little more stretching in their lives.

 All this happened from meeting someone with a different perspective, and we think that’s pretty darn neat. :)